okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 There is abundance of pubs, quality coffee shops, public transit, bike lanes, leftists, and young people.
 Z says it reminds her of Vancouver.

+Dublin feels bigger today.
+It's the weekend and today there was a friendly game between Leeds United vs AC Milan so the streets are chock full of people, many in yellow and white Leeds jerseys and a few Rossoneri sprinkled about.
+The city center is swarming with pedestrians, pubs brimming with cheerful drinkers pooling on the sidewalks by the entrance.
+Out the windows the sound of live music streams laced with singalongers.

 #### Sunday 08/10/2025 -- Dublin -> Galway

 - pick up car rental @ Dublin Airport in the afternoon